 First Touch

 Youth soccer development is the lifeblood of Scottish football.
-Without the riches of international television deals, SPFL clubs are largely on the sidelines in the big-money transfer market.
-Even Celtic and Rangers, both of which have budgets leaps and bounds above the country’s other clubs, get sticker shock when transfer fees go above £5 million.
+Without the riches of television deals, clubs are largely on the sidelines in the big-money transfer market.
+Celtic and Rangers both have budgets leaps and bounds above the country’s other clubs.
+However, even they get sticker shock when transfer fees go above £5 million.

-As a result, clubs must develop their own stars and, perhaps, sell them on to generate revenue.
-For examples, see Celtic’s Kieran Tierney and, more recently, Rangers’ Nathan Patterson, sold for £25 million to Arsenal and £10 million to Everton, respectively.
-For EPL clubs, such fees are chump change.
+Clubs now must develop their own stars and, perhaps, sell them on to generate revenue.
+For example, Celtic’s Kieran Tierney sold for £25 million to Arsenal.
+Also, more recently Rangers’ Nathan Patterson, went for £10 million to Everton.
+Such fees are chump change for EPL clubs.

-Now, though, youth development in Scotland is under the microscope, with campaigners from a group called Realgrassroots claiming the practice of signing under-16s to multi-year registrations (effectively: contracts) violates United Nations’ human rights laws.
+Youth soccer development in Scotland has now come under the microscope from campaigners.
+A group called Realgrassroots claims that signing under-16s to multi-year registrations violates United Nations’ human rights laws.

-These same campaigners have urged Scotland’s Parliament to take legislative action banning the use of 30 month registrations for players aged 15 years and younger in the Club Academy Scotland set-up.
+These same campaigners have urged Scotland’s Parliament to take legislative action.
+They demand banning the use of 30-month registrations for players aged 15 years and younger.
+This applies to youth soccer players in the Club Academy Scotland set-up.

 scottish youth soccer try outs